MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-quickbooks-online-data-migration.md

 ---
-title: Using the QuickBooks Migration Extension
+title: Using the QuickBooks Online Data Migration Extension
 description: Describes how to use the extension to migrate customers, vendors, items, and accounts from QuickBooks Online to Dynamics NAV.

 documentationcenter: ''